grafana/thema/docs/authoring.md

 Let's add one more field, `secondfield`, which must be an `int`.

-**Note:** in thema, The syntactic version is determined by its position within the two-dimensional array structure of `seqs`, rather than through arbitrary choice by the author.
+**Note:** in thema, the syntactic version is determined by its position within the two-dimensional array structure of `seqs`, rather than through arbitrary choice by the author.
 These structurally-determined version numbers where the first number represents the `major` version and the second the `minor` version are indicated as comments.

 ```cue
 import "github.com/grafana/thema"